yariza/yariza.github.io/dev/index.md

 ## _Music in Motion_

-01/2018 – current
+01/2018 – 06/2018

+<iframe width="560" height="315" src="https://www.youtube.com/embed/au1gkM4lRRs?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-_Music in Motion_ is a project at the Entertainment Technology Center, Carnegie Mellon University, about creating music in virtual reality using body movement.
+_Music in Motion_ was a semester- project at the Entertainment Technology Center, Carnegie Mellon University, about creating music in virtual reality using body movement.
 For this project, we required a fully procedural and spatial audio system, which would be fully controllable via the guests' body movements, which were tracked in Unity using the HTC Vive.
 As part of this project, I designed and implemented interactive instruments and audio processing chains in SuperCollider, which were then controlled from Unity, through OSC.
 In addition, I implemented a 12-speaker ambisonic sound setup, for use in conjunction with the virtual reality play space, and developed tools to quickly audition interaction mappings between Unity and SuperCollider.

 [Project Homepage](https://www.etc.cmu.edu/projects/music-in-motion/)